dariacherepina/Software-Engineering-Design-SoSe-25/exercises/exercise7/exersice7.md

 The shift from mainframes to cloud computing happened due to advancements in internet technology, cost efficiency, and scalability needs.
 Mainframes were expensive and inflexible, while the cloud offered pay-as-you-go pricing, global accessibility, and elastic resources.
 Additionally, the rise of distributed systems, virtualization, and demand for faster innovation made cloud computing the preferred choice for modern businesses.

+Cloud:
+- Not owning, but renting
+- Rapid elasticity and scalability
+- Pay as you go
+- Parallelization

+Mainframe:
+- Batch Processing
+- Limited Access
+- Centralised Data
+- Upfront cost
 ### ***Read the paper Varia - Cloud Architectures.pdf pages (see CampUAS).
 Summarise the advantages of this architectures compared to you implementation from exercise 6.***
 1. "Use Scalable Ingredients"
 While in my code I use Single-machine execution, in cloud computing it would be massively scalable.